Thomas Pears: Military career

-Educated at Addiscombe Military Seminary, Pears was commissioned into the Madras Engineers in 1825.
+Pears was educated at Addiscombe Military Seminary, and commissioned into the Madras Engineers in 1825.

 In 1836 he was appointed Commanding Officer of the Madras Sappers and Miners and in that capacity went on to be Chief Engineer for the expedition to Karnal in India in 1839 and for the capture of Chusan in China in 1840.

 In 1841 he was appointed Commanding Engineer of the Army in China and took a leading role in the capture of Ting-hai.

 Returning to India he became consulting engineer for the railways in Madras.
 He became Military Secretary to the India Office in 1861 and found himself having to deal with the financial burden created by the fact that one quarter of all Indian Army officers were actually located and receiving a pension in England rather than India.
 He was appointed KCB in 1871 and retired in 1877.

 Family

 In 1840 he married Bellina Marianne Johnstone and they went on to have seven children.
+His grandson, M.L.
+Pears, followed him into the army, joining the Cameronians.
+He served as the commanding officer for the 17th Battalion, Northumberland Fusiliers during the first half of the First World War.